zhengqigao/Sampler/README.md

 ## List of Algorithms

 This section lists the algorithms that have been implemented and the algorithms that will be implemented in the future.
 This section will be updated regularly as new algorithms are added.
-We use <font color='red'>[c]</font>, <font color='red'>[d]</font>, and <font color='red'>[r]</font> to represent classical, deep learning-based, and rare event samplers, respectively.
+We use :cat:, :dog:, and :rabbit: to represent classical, deep learning-based, and rare event samplers, respectively, because cat, dog, and rabbit have the same first letter as classical, deep learning-based, and rare event samplers, respectively.
+Note that this categories might be updated along development.

 The following algorithms have been implemented: